arn1313/pi-spy/README.md

 ## Credits And Thanks

 Credits for this project idea are courtesy of https://pimylifeup.com/.
 Without their incredible tutorials and walk through, this project would not have been possible.
 Please support their page and contribute to their success!
 A special thanks to Scott Schmidt, for pointing out this project and giving us the opportunity to work with hardware.
+Thank you to Katherine for helping us valiantly with tests!

 ## Upcoming Features